 The sentence related to Teradata only focusing on its “flagship analytical database” by SAP contains an important assumption that should be fleshed out by the judge during the case.
 The assumption made clear by this statement is that Teradata should not offer only analytical/database products to compete with SAP, but needs to develop its own ERP system.

 This fits within the construct that SAP finds appealing, which is that the ERP vendor should control the entire account.
 And it is an inherently anti-competitive assumption.
-What is most curious, is that SAP does not even appear to realize how this exposes them as monopolistic in their thought processes.
+What is most curious is that SAP does not even appear to realize how this exposes them as monopolistic in their thought processes.
 That is not supposed to be the assumption of ERP systems.
-ERP vendors are entitled to offer the customer more products, but selling the ERP system to a customer does not entitle that vendor to all of the IT spend of that company.
+ERP vendors are entitled to offer the customer more products, but selling the ERP system to a customer does not authorize that vendor to all of the IT spend of that company.

-SAP Lacks Power in Its Own Customers?
+SAP Lacks Power in Its Customers?

-One has to really stand in awe of SAP’s next proposal to the judge.
+One has to stand in awe of SAP’s next proposal to the judge.
 SAP would like the judge to think that SAP lacks influence in……SAP accounts.

 “SAP said Teradata’s allegations that it was monopolising the enterprise data analytics and warehousing market also fell flat, arguing it had failed to even identify SAP’s power in that market.